 \section{Introduction}

-Vendors of Large Language Models (LLMs) have introduced advanced models with remarkable capabilities to address diverse user needs~\cite{minaee2024largelanguagemodelssurvey,zhao2023surveylargelanguagemodels}.
-To enable customization and drive industry progress, vendors typically adopt two approaches.
-Closed-source vendors, like OpenAI, provide fine-tuning APIs that allow users to upload data to customize proprietary models such as \href{https://platform.openai.com/docs/guides/fine-tuning}{GPT-4}.
-In contrast, companies like Meta offer open-weight models, such as Llama3~\cite{dubey2024llama3}, which users can adapt within their own infrastructure, ensuring greater flexibility and control.
+Vendors of Large Language Models (LLMs) have introduced advanced models with remarkable capabilities to address diverse user needs~\citep{minaee2024largelanguagemodelssurvey,zhao2023surveylargelanguagemodels}.
+To meet specific customization demands, vendors typically adopt two approaches.
+Closed-source vendors, such as \href{https://platform.openai.com/docs/guides/fine-tuning}{OpenAI}, provide fine-tuning APIs that allow users to upload data to customize proprietary models like \href{https://platform.openai.com/docs/guides/fine-tuning}{GPT-4}.
+In contrast, vendors like Meta offer open-weight models such as Llama3~\citep{dubey2024llama3}, which users can adapt within their own infrastructure, ensuring greater flexibility and control.

-However, both approaches present significant limitations for privacy-sensitive users, such as financial institutions, healthcare organizations, and government agencies, which prioritize data security.
-Fine-tuning APIs from closed-source vendors offer encryption for sensitive data and comply with strict privacy regulations~\cite{dong2023puma,pang2024bolt}.
-However, their security fundamentally depends on vendor trust, raising ethical concerns and exposing users to potential data breaches~\cite{sun2023does}.